Last Updated on Apr 28, 2025 by vanessa sequeira

 The volatility of the asset decides the value of the returns.
 Arbitrage funds help the investor make a profit by capitalising on the difference in the price of the present and future securities.

-Arbitrage funds are essentially hybrid funds – meaning they invest across asset classes like equity and debt in varying proportions.
+Arbitrage funds are essentially hybrid funds.
+This means they invest across asset classes like equity and debt in varying proportions.
 These types of mutual funds appeal to investors who plan to generate revenue out of the volatile equity market but have a portion invested in the safer debt market.

-The equity share of a company, XYZ, trades in the cash market at Rs.
-1,500 and in the future market at Rs.
-1,515.
+The equity share of company ‘XYZ’ trades at Rs.
+1,500 in the cash market and at Rs.
+1,515 in the futures market.
 The fund manager would buy shares of this company at Rs.
 1,500 from the cash market and immediately set a future contract (in the futures market) to liquidate them at Rs.
 1,515.
 When the prices coincide, the sell order of the shares in the future market at Rs.
 1,515 is executed.
 This generates a risk-free return of Rs.
 15 for every share, less the transaction costs.

 In another situation, let us assume the fund manager feels that the prices may fall in future.
 They capitalise on the situation and enter into a long contract in the futures market.
 In such a scenario, they will short-sell your shares at Rs.
 1,515 in the cash market.
 At the time of expiry, they will also execute a buy order of the shares at Rs.
 1,500 in the futures market to earn a profit of Rs.
 15 per share and cover their position.